Cockroach: Social behavior

 When reared in isolation, German cockroaches show behavior that is different from behavior when reared in a group.
-In one study, isolated cockroaches were less likely to leave their shelters and explore, spent less time eating, interacted less with conspecifics when exposed to them, and took longer to recognize receptive females.
+In one study, isolated cockroaches were less likely to leave their shelters and explore, spent less time eating, interacted less with conspecifics when exposed to them, and, among males, took longer to recognize receptive females.
 Because these changes occurred in many contexts, the authors suggested them as constituting a behavioral syndrome.
 These effects might have been due either to reduced metabolic and developmental rates in isolated individuals or the fact that the isolated individuals had not had a training period to learn about what others were like via their antennae.

 Individual American cockroaches appear to have consistently different "personalities" regarding how they seek shelter.
 In addition, group personality is not simply the sum of individual choices, but reflects conformity and collective decision-making.

 The gregarious German and American cockroaches have elaborate social structure, chemical signaling, and "social herd" characteristics.
 Lihoreau and his fellow researchers stated:

 There is evidence that a few species of group-living roaches in the genera Melyroidea and Aclavoidea may exhibit a reproductive division of labor, which, if confirmed, would make these the only genuinely eusocial lineage known among roaches, in contrast to the subsocial members of the genus Cryptocercus.

 Sounds

 Some species make a buzzing noise while other cockroaches make a chirping noise.
 Gromphadorhina species and Archiblatta hoeveni produce sound through the modified spiracles on the fourth abdominal segment.
 In the former species, several different hisses are produced, including disturbance sounds, produced by adults and larger nymphs; and aggressive, courtship and copulatory sounds produced by adult males.
 Henschoutedenia epilamproides has a stridulatory organ between its thorax and abdomen, but the purpose of the sound produced is unclear.

 Several Australian species practice acoustic and vibration behaviour as an aspect of courtship.
 They have been observed producing hisses and whistles from air forced through the spiracles.
 Furthermore, in the presence of a potential mate, some cockroaches tap the substrate in a rhythmic, repetitive manner.
 Acoustic signals may be of greater prevalence amongst perching species, particularly those that live on low vegetation in Australia's tropics.